 Student evaluation of dual enrollment faculty will be conducted every semester in accordance with the college's system for student course evaluations.
-Under WCC policy, a WCC staff or faculty member must conduct student evaluations and be in possession of these forms at all times in order to keep the process objective and anonymous.
+Students will use the Anthology Course Evaluations link, which is located on the main menu of each student's My.WCC account.